Grim Natwick: Career

-At Disney, Natwick became a lead animator on Snow White and the Seven Dwarfs, and was the person chiefly responsible for animating its titular heroine, Snow White.
-Natwick was given some of the studio’s top assistants to work with including, Marc Davis, Lester Novros and Jack Campbell.
-Regarding his scenes, Natwick did not rely heavily on rotoscoping stating, "We went way beyond rotoscope," and "I remember one scene I had where there were 101 rotoscoped tracings; that would mean that they traced every second frame on the film.
+Natwick became a lead animator on Snow White and the Seven Dwarfs, and was the person chiefly responsible for animating its titular heroine.
+Natwick was given some of the studio's top assistants to work with including, Marc Davis, Lester Novros and Jack Campbell.
+Regarding his scenes, Natwick did not rely heavily on rotoscoping, stating "We went way beyond rotoscope," and "I remember one scene I had where there were 101 rotoscoped tracings; that would mean that they traced every second frame on the film.
 I used drawing one and drawing one hundred and one, and I filled in the rest, because there wasn't enough in it to give us anything to animate."
 By the end of the picture, he had animated over 120 scenes, with six assistants working under him.
-Natwick was responsible for animating some of the most iconic scenes in the film, including the sequences where Snow White cleans the house to Whistle While You Work, the scene where she dances with the dwarfs, and her singing "Someday My Prince Will Come".
+Natwick was responsible for animating some of the most iconic scenes in the film, including the sequences where Snow White cleans the house to "Whistle While You Work", the scene where she dances with the dwarfs, and her singing "Someday My Prince Will Come".

 While working for the Fleischer studios in 1939, Natwick was in charge of drawing the Prince and the Princess for Gulliver's Travels.
 He also helped to animate Mickey Mouse in Fantasia, Mr. Magoo, Popeye, Felix the Cat and many other 1940s and 1950s cartoon greats.
 Three of Natwick's former assistants included Walter Lantz (Hearst), Chuck Jones (Iwerks) and Marc Davis (Disney).

+Later life and death

 During the 1980s and 1990s, Natwick served on the advisory board of the National Student Film Institute.

 There is evidence Natwick did some commercial work later in his long life.
 He appears to have contributed to the early images of Sonny & Gramps, according to then-contemporaries who collaborated with Natwick during his career.
 Sonny is the "cuckoo" animated mascot of General Mills' Cocoa Puffs.

-Natwick died on October 7, 1990 in Los Angeles, California of pneumonia and heart disease, two months after celebrating his 100th birthday, with a party with friends such as Shamus Culhane.
+Natwick died on October 7, 1990, in Los Angeles, California, from pneumonia and heart disease, six weeks after turning 100, with a party with friends such as Shamus Culhane.

 In 2010, the Wisconsin Historical Society erected a memorial plaque to Grim Natwick in Wisconsin Rapids, Wisconsin.
 The South Wood County Historical Museum in Wisconsin Rapids, Wisconsin is home to an extensive Grim Natwick exhibit.

 Since 2010, the Grim Natwick Film Festival has been held annually over three days in Wisconsin Rapids, Wisconsin, featuring animators from across the state and beyond in panels and screenings of work.

 Recently, Natwick's name is an inspiration to a character in the 2017 video game Cuphead, a run-and-gun game that has a style and tone of 1930s cartoons (mostly influenced by Fleischer Studios).
 His name was adapted to a dragon character named Grim Matchstick, who has a similar stutter and speech to that of Natwick himself.